DevExpress/devextreme-vue/.github/ISSUE_TEMPLATE.md

 ### Environment Details
 <!--
-Specify DevExtreme version, DevExtreme React Components version, React version and other environment details or notes you consider important.
+Specify DevExtreme version, DevExtreme Vue Components version, Vue version and other environment details or notes you consider important.
 -->